TumisangF/Cloud-Programming/README.md

 Contributions are appreciated!
 Follow the instructions in the CONTRIBUTING.md file if you want to contribute to the Habit Tracker project.

 ## Acknowledgements

-I would like convey my profound appreciation  to Dr. Max Pumperla for his advice, expertise, and ongoing assistance throughout the project.
-The design and functioning of the application has been significantly affected by his helpful feedback.

 I thank IU International University of Applied Sciences for allowing me the chance to work on this project and for the tools and information  provided to me .